 The steel magazine floorplate is hinged at the front and the magazine floorplate latch is a button located in the front of the trigger guard.
 This button is easy to depress, yet takes a serious grip on the floorplate to prevent inadvertent opening under magnum recoil.

-Weatherby evidently taught Howa how to make a superior, modern bolt action and they learned the lesson well.
+Weatherby showed Howa of Japan how to make a superior, modern bolt action and they learned the lesson well.
 The Vanguard is a heavily modified Mauser pattern action that incorporates as many Weatherby Mark V features as possible.
-Its Mauser heritage shows in its small body bolt, dual opposed front locking lugs and 90 degree bolt rotation.
+Its Mauser heritage shows in its small body bolt, dual opposed front locking lugs and 90-degree bolt rotation.

-From the Mark V action the Vanguard action derives its three gas escape vents in the side of the bolt body and a streamlined steel bolt shroud that completely encloses the rear of the bolt.
-There is also a cocking indicator below the shroud.
-The ejector is a claw in the front of the bolt and the ejector is a reliable spring loaded plunger in the bolt face, making the Vanguard a push feed action.
-The trigger is user adjustable.
+From the Mark V action the Vanguard action derives its fluted bolt body, round bolt knob, three gas escape vents in the side of the bolt, extractor, ejector, cocking indicator, sporter safety and a streamlined steel bolt shroud that completely encloses the rear of the bolt.
+Older Vanguards had a two-position safety that locked the bolt closed, while the Series 2 has a three-position safety.
+Like the Mark V, the Vanguard is a push feed action.

 Like the Mark V, cartridges may be fed directly into the Vanguard's chamber and the bolt closed.
 The bolt face is recessed to enclose the head of the cartridge.

-Winchester Model 70 (pre-1964 and Classic)
+Winchester Model 70 (Controlled Feed)

-There is also a superior three position safety mounted on the right rear of the bolt that blocks the firing pin and trigger and locks the bolt closed when fully rearward.
+There is also a superior three position safety mounted on the right rear of the bolt that blocks the firing pin, trigger and locks the bolt closed when fully rearward.
 In the middle position it blocks the firing pin and trigger, but permits the bolt to be operated for unloading.
 The third, fully forward, position is "fire."

-Copyright 2006, 2008 by Chuck Hawks.
+Copyright 2006, 2016 by Chuck Hawks.
 All rights reserved.